Jeremy-Yan-Liu/Topic-Modeling/README.md

 <img src = "Images/Coherence%20Value%20-%20Models.png" height = "400">

 #### Comments
 Coherence value is calculated to evaluate the four models’ performance.
 It can be easily worked out using a built-in function in Gensim and the higher the coherence value, the more human interpretable the generated topics are.
 The experiment results of different company’s data were similar.
-Hence, only one result was shown below.
+Hence, only one result was shown above.
 The y-axis represents the coherence value of each model and the x-axis is the list of models.
 Typically, HDP model performs more than two time better than the other three models.
 LSI is slightly better than LDA or LDA_Mod.
 LDA and LDA_Mod receive a similar coherence value as we actually know in advance the optimal number of topics.

 ### 2. Visualization of LDA result